Psychedelic/plug-docs/docs/resources/faq.md

 ### 4. Does Plug support seed/recovery phrases from other wallets? **NO**

-Currently, you can only **import previously existing Plug accounts**.
-You can't import wallets from other wallet providers (like the NNS application, for example).
-This is a matter of compatibility in the ecosystem, where most wallet providers use different mnemonics/cryptography.
-This might change in the future, if other providers utilize a compatible standard.
+Plug only supports 12-word recovery phrases using the SECP256K1 curve.
+For example, exporting previously existing Plug accounts is possible.
+If the other wallet follows this standard, it will be compatible.

-Plug uses SECP256K1, which was agreed on by the DFINITY Foundation as a future-ready option; and allows Plug the ability to **export your Plug identity into DFX**.
+Currently, you can only import previously existing Plug accounts.
+You can't import wallets using 24-word seed phrases or a different cryptographic curve.
+Plug uses SECP256K1, which was agreed on by the DFINITY Foundation as a future-ready option; and allows Plug the ability to export your Plug identity into DFX.

 ---